top of page

 safe.
 Neither BP nor the industry as a whole has five decades of experience with carbon sequestration.

-The first class VI permit has been active for only about 5 years.
+The first class VI permit was not issued until February of 2015.
 What the industry does have fifty years

 of experience with is the practice of injecting various substances (including CO 2 ) down into a depleting